DanielRamos84/playwright-learning-project/README.md

 - **Secure Credentials Management**
     - Currently, test credentials are hardcoded in the test script.
 For better security, we'll move these credentials to a separate configuration file or environment variables in an upcoming update.
 This will enhance both security and maintainability.

-## 🔧 Troubleshooting Flaky Tests

-- **Parallel Test Execution Issues**
-    - Running tests in parallel has occasionally led to inconsistent results.
-We are investigating the root causes and exploring solutions, including:
-        - Ensuring test data is isolated across parallel test runs.
-        - Implementing proper waits or retries to handle asynchronous operations more reliably.
-        - Reviewing and optimizing the test environment to support smooth parallel execution without conflicts.